Keats/pixelspa.com/README.md

 +++
 ```
 Note that all the metadata need to be between `+++` lines.
-`colours` is unused for now, it's meant to represent the colour palette later on. `url` is what url you want the project page to be, ie it will be `http://www.pixelspa.com/sun-editor` in the example above.
+`colour` is the background color of the header. `url` is what url you want the project page to be, ie it will be `http://www.pixelspa.com/sun-editor` in the example above.

 ## Blocks
 Markdown doesn't work magically for all the use case the design needs to do so I added some blocks.